 Tall ceilings, grand entryways, and ornate woodwork all make Victorian homes appealing to historic home enthusiasts.
 Walking into a Victorian home feels like going into a time machine.
 We’re captivated by its beauty but sometimes overwhelmed by its less than practical or modern needs.
 We’re lucky to have so many Victorians in Alameda and Oakland.

 Especially, if a Victorian roof needs to be replaced.
 Replacing a roof is one of the most expensive home maintenance costs any homeowner will face.
-But, a Victorian homeowner must also find a way to retain the Victorian’s historical charm in the process.
+But, a Victorian homeowner must also find a way to retain the Victorian’s historic charm in the process.

 So, what’s the best roofing materials for a Victorian home?
 And, is it possible to restore the home to its former glory using modern materials?

 Read on to discover the best materials to replace a Victorian roof to retain its historical integrity.

 Current Roofing Material

 Depending on the materials used on a Victorian roof, there’s a good chance it’s still the original.
 The best way to restore the Victorian roof to its former glory is to match the original roofing materials to modern roofing materials.
 The color, material, shape, and size of the roofing must match as closely as possible to the original.

 During the Victorian period, many different types of roofing materials were used.
 Some were less durable than others, like wood shingles, but modern enhancements make restoring a Victorian roof possible without compromising longevity and protection.

 There is no one-size-fits-all roofing material for a Victorian home, but using your current roof as a guide will be the best indicator of what materials to use.
 If you want to make sure your Victorian roof is 100% historically accurate, speak with a historian or Victorian home expert.